DarpanBeri/SIC-XE-Disassembler/README.md

     The input filename needs to be the filename of a .obj and a .sym file.
         The .obj file needs to be an object file of SIC/XE machine.
-        The .sym file needs to be a symboltable and littable file for the SIC/XE machine,
+        The .sym file needs to be a symtab and littab file for the SIC/XE machine,

 #### Significant Design Decisions:
-    add stuff here
+    The data from the .sym file is stored in a linked list.

 #### Extra features:
 **add stuff here:**

-    add stuff here
+    Makefile also cleans <filename>.sic and <filename>.lis in addition to the required xed.

 #### Known Deficiencies and Bugs:
 **Known Bugs and Deficiencies**
-    add stuff here
+    If a LDB command is encountered and it is not immediate addressing, we do not know what is in the base register and therefore cannot calculate base relative addressing.

 #### Lessons Learned:
 * An algorithm and design takes 1 month to figure out.
 The actual implementation requires 1 week.